LeaVerou/lea.verou.me/blog/2025/construction-lines/index.md

 But it was time to move on.

 Jobs are a lot like relationships.
-They often start with infatuation — and end with the realization that you’re simply not compatible.
+They often start with infatuation — and end with the realization that you’re simply not compatible, and that’s no-one’s fault.
-Letting go stings, even when it’s the right call.
+Letting go always stings, even when it’s the right call.
-There’s always some grief: when you’re not ready to move on, you grieve the bond; when you are, you grieve your expectations.
+There’s always grief: when you’re not ready to move on, you grieve the bond; when you are, you grieve your expectations.
 But every ending leaves behind clarity — about who you are, and what makes you happy.

 ## The pursuit of happiness

+Today is my 39th birthday.
-As the 20th anniversary of my first job [^firstjob] approaches, I’ve been doing a lot of reflection on the past twenty years.
+Additionally, the 20th anniversary of the start of my career [^firstjob] is approaching.
+Naturally, I’ve been doing a lot of reflection on the past twenty years.
-In typical ADHD fashion, I have done a ton of different things, and built a diverse skillset as a result.
+As is typical for ADHDers, I have done a ton of different things, and built a diverse skillset as a result.

 But what made me the happiest?
-I realized that all the highs —
+I made a mental list.
+It went a bit like this:
-- Co-founding a startup and driving it to become a household name (in Greece)
+- Co-founding a startup and driving it to become a household name (in Greece — this was 2008!)
 - Being a full-time consultant, speaker, and author, traveling the world and jumping from one exciting gig to another
-- Pushing the boundaries of Human-Computer Interaction at MIT and [teaching](https://designftw.mit.edu) MIT CS students to care about people
+- Pushing the boundaries of Human-Computer Interaction at MIT and teaching MIT CS students to care about people

-— had three things in common: **autonomy**, **breadth**, and **impact**.
+It became clear that all had three things in common: **autonomy**, **breadth**, and **impact**.

 Those three things have been the biggest predictors of happiness for me — far more than **income** [^alanwatts] or **work-life balance**, which are the usual suspects.